Japanese invasion of Burma: Japanese capture of Rangoon

-On 22 December 1941, the Japanese 55th Division based in Bangkok, led by Lieutenant-General Takeuchi, was ordered to cross the Burma frontier, and capture Moulmein.
+On 22 December 1941, the Japanese 55th Division based in Bangkok, led by Lieutenant-General Takeshi Koga, was ordered to cross the Burma frontier, and capture Moulmein.
 By 17 January, the division was in Mae Sot, preparing to advance on Kawkareik, and then onwards to Moulmein.
 On 22 January 1942, the British evacuated Mergui.
-According to Louis Allen, "By 23 January 1942, the three important airstrips in southern Tenasserim - Tavoy, Mergui, Victoria Point - were all in Japanese hands, and fighter cover could now be provided for every bombing raid on Rangoon."
+According to Louis Allen, "By 23 January 1942, the three important airstrips in southern Tenasserim – Tavoy, Mergui, Victoria Point – were all in Japanese hands, and fighter cover could now be provided for every bombing raid on Rangoon.

 Rangoon was initially defended relatively successfully against Japanese air raids, by small RAF detachments reinforced by a squadron of the American Volunteer Group, better known as the "Flying Tigers".
 The majority of the airfields were between Rangoon and the Axis advance and as the Japanese gained use of the airfields in Tenasserim, the amount of warning the Rangoon airfields could get of attack decreased, and they became more and more untenable.

 On 22 January 1942, the main body of the Japanese 55th Division began the main attack westward from Rahaeng in Thailand across the Kawkareik Pass.
 The 16th Indian Infantry Brigade of the 17th Indian Division guarding this approach retreated hastily westward.
 The Japanese division advanced to Moulmein at the mouth of the Salween River which was garrisoned by the 2nd Burma Infantry Brigade.
 The position was almost impossible to defend, and had the River Salween, almost 1.5 mi wide, behind it.
 The 2nd Burma Brigade was squeezed into a progressively tighter perimeter, and eventually retreated over the river by ferry on 31 January after abandoning a large amount of supplies and equipment.
 Part of the force was left behind in Moulmein and had to swim the river.